Elango-Kannan-00/GenAI-Apex/README.md

 Generative AI Apex
+-
 Day - 1
+-
--Basic Concepts of AI.
+- Basic Concepts of AI.

--What is LLM?
+- What is LLM?

--What is NLP?
+- What is NLP?

--What is GenAI?
+- What is GenAI?

 Day - 2
+-
--JSON Parsing
+- JSON Parsing

--Introduction to OpenAI Tokens and its Pricing
+- Introduction to OpenAI Tokens

--Inference with OpenAI chat model

--Google GenerativeAI - Gemini Pro - Gemini 1.5 Flash Models Inference
+- Google GenerativeAI Chatbot - Gemini Pro - Gemini 1.5 Flash Models Inference

 Day - 3
+-
--Introduction to SQLite DB
+- Introduction to SQLite DB

--Function used and integrated to AI

-Day -4
+Day - 4
--Langchain
+-
+- Langchain

--Hugging Face
+- Hugging Face

--Using Streamlit to enhance to query for retrieving the Data
+- Using Streamlit to enhance to query for retrieving the Data

--Transformers Pipeline tokenizer
+- Transformers Pipeline tokenizer

+Day - 5
+-
+- Recursively Text Splitter
+- RAG